 Now You See Me

-TJ Boulting is pleased to present a group photography exhibition exploring the diverse use of the body, which will also coincide with the opening of Photo London.
+coincided with the gallery’s first participation at Photo London.
 The exhibition presents a combination of established and emerging artists and also includes various techniques within the photographic medium, from the historic to the contemporary.
-Now You See Me shows the body as the ultimate versatile subject on which to project ideas of aesthetics, society, identity and politics.
+Now You See Me shows the body as the ultimate versatile subject on which to project ideas of aesthetics, identity, society and politics.

 The use of the self-portrait in particular is a potent and direct one.
-American photographer Haley Morris-Cafiero sets up her tripod and takes self portraits in public places without much pre-meditated direction or composition.
-It is only afterwards that she selects the images where people behind her back pull faces in disgust or laugh at her size.
-It is a fascinating insight into the cruelty of human nature and bold territory for a photographer to embrace in relation to their own body.
+American photographer Haley Morris-Cafiero sets up fleeting self-portraits in public places without much pre-meditated direction or composition.
+It is only afterwards that she selects the images capturing people’s reactions to her.
+It is a fascinating insight into human nature and bold territory for a photographer to embrace in relation to their own body.
 One image sees her sitting alone in the middle of Times Square, she had set up her tripod just to take a self-portrait and it was only afterwards when she developed the film that she realised that a couple were laughing at her.
 Since then she has explored this act of looking, this time no tripod but a camera round the neck of an assistant, deliberately placing herself in full view on beaches and people-watching hotspots.